 Ernst & Young served as the Company's independent accountants to audit the Company's fiscal year ended June 30, 2004.
 Ernst & Young LLP served as the Company's independent accountants to audit the Company's fiscal year ended June 30, 2003.
 Ernst & Young were dismissed as our independent auditors and principle outside accountants effective September 12, 2004 and were replaced by BDO.
+The Audit Committee approved the dismissal of Ernst & Young and the Board of Directors ratified the Audit Committee's dismissal of Ernst & Young.
 The Audit Committee approved the appointment of BDO effective from September 12, 2004.
 The appointment of BDO occurred following a bid process which the Company regularly undertakes to ensure it receives cost effective audit services.